 - 1 can (14 ounces) sweetened condensed milk

-- 1 cup hot fudge, cooled to room temperature
+- 1 cup hot fudge cooled to room temperature (see note)

 - Pour the heavy cream into a separate mixing bowl or the bowl of a stand mixer.
 On medium-high speed, whip the cream until it holds stiff peaks (3 minutes – less if you’re using a stand mixer).

 - Scoop one large spoonful of the whipped cream and mix it gently into the sweetened condensed milk mixture.
 Add the rest of the whipped cream and fold it in until it is smooth and silky.
 A few small lumps may remain.
 It’s important not to over mix as that will deflate the mixture.

 - Take pan out of the freezer and stir to mix in frozen portions.
 Put spoonfuls of room temperature hot fudge on top, and then gently swirl in hot fudge, using a table knife..
 Don’t over mix, you want to see swirls of hot fudge.

 - Cover pan tightly with foil.
 Freeze for at least 6 hours or until firm.

 - The hot fudge sauce should be at room temperature.
 Make homemade hot fudge or use store bought hot fudge topping.

 - Create your own signature ice cream: Crush a handful of Oreo cookies and swirl them into the partially frozen ice cream.
 Swirl in caramel topping and a handful of peanuts.
 Try strawberry, blueberry, or cherry jam swirls.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.